 Academic Relevance

-A problem that occurred during my internship involved determining which loading control to use to normalize the protein detected. read my samples.
+A problem that occurred during my internship involved determining which loading control to use to normalize the protein detected.
 Loading controls were used to ensure the reliability of my data when comparing expression of a protein in different samples.
 A Western Blot had to be made three times before the protein could be properly viewed.
 This did not work so we had to strip the membrane using an acetic acid-NaOH-TBS-T sequence.
 After, we tried to use GAPDH (Glyceraldehyde-3-Phosphate Dehydrogenase).
 GAPDH made the extraction appear muddy due to signal saturation.
 Also, there were some changes in GADPH protein levels between B6 and TH mice.
 Finally, my mentor and I went back to our initial test and identified that tubulin would be the best loading control to view the protein.
 We, again, stripped the membrane and applied tubulin.
 Films of the membrane were developed and the protein chain was read successfully.

 The major impact of identifying the proper loading control was allowing the procedure to be repeatable.
 Further testing will be needed to identify the constructs within the Na/K-ATPase signaling.
 Once my experiment concludes and the kidney tissue is extracted from my mice, I will have a reliable buffer to map the protein.

 My internship at Marshall University Joan C. Edwards School of Medicine has increased my knowledge of the biomedical processes within the bodies of animals.
-In my core classes I have received an overview of these mechanism.
+In my core classes I have received an overview of these mechanisms.
 Now, I have been provided with an in-depth study.
 Moreover, when I am undergoing a biological course there is often not enough time to provide backing and details about the necessity of certain procedures.
 For example, I have viewed the completion of electrophoresis several times, but I had never carried it out by myself and analyzed the molecular weights of proteins.
 This opportunity has enhanced my understanding of my coursework and provided me with the backing I need to excel in my major.

 Future Projections